WPManageNinja/wpsocialninja-docs/guide/twitter-feed/twitter-settings-twitter-feeds-wp-social-ninja.md

 _Display Avatar Image_

 If you turn off the button, the Avatar image will not be displayed.
-For the purpose of demonstration,&nbsp;we have turned it on.
+For the purpose of demonstration, we have turned it on.

 ### **Display Author Name**